fredbeaupre/Machine-Learning-Course/README.md

 # Machine-Learning-Course
 All code from this repository is for the programming assignments from the online course "Machine Learning" given by Stanford University on Coursera, and taught by Professor Andrew Yang.
 The grade achieved was 100% for the entire course, which spanned 11 weeks.
 # Getting Started
-The code was run on [GNU Octave 3.8.0](https://www.gnu.org/software/octave/), with its interpreter invoked as part of a shell script.
+The code is run on the scientific programming language [GNU Octave 3.8.0](https://www.gnu.org/software/octave/), with its interpreter invoked as part of a shell script.
+It should also be easy to adapt the code for running in [MATLAB](https://www.mathworks.com/products/matlab.html).
-#
+# Overview
+As was said earlier, the course was divided into 11 weeks, almost all of which contained 1 or 2 programming assignments.
+The topics covered in each week follow:
+## Week 1: